Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 Each backlog item (requirement or incident) is represented by a virtual "story card" in the iteration.
 The left-hand side of each item displays the priority color.
 The progress bar near the bottom of each item depicts the progress of the item.
 You can flip through each iteration to see the work planned by clicking the left/right arrow buttons at the sides of the screen.

-Now drag the two highest priority requirements (the ones with Importance = 1-Critical) to the first iteration:
+Now drag the two highest priority requirements (the ones with Importance = 1 - Critical) to the first iteration:

 ![](img/Planning_the_Sprint_39.png)